willfindlay/bpfbox-presentation/ccsw/notes.md

   which is useful for measuring bpfbox's performance overhead on a very computationally heavy task.

+# Slide 15: Performance Evaluation (Methodology)

+- For each test case, we considered two distinct modes of operation for bpfbox and AppArmor.

+- Passive mode tests involved running bpfbox and AppArmor in the background without defining any relevant security policy, to capture the overhead imposed on unconfined processes

+- Complaining mode tests involved writing security policy such that they logged every security sensitive event in the benchmarks.
+This allowed us to capture the worst case overhead for both systems.

-# Slide 15: Performance Evaluation (Results)
+# Slide 16: Performance Evaluation (Results)

-- Our OSBench results showed that, in the average case, bpfbox's overhead is roughly equivalent to AppArmor, while in the worst case bpfbox performs significantly better than AppArmor.
+- Our OSBench results showed that, in the passive tests, bpfbox's overhead is roughly equivalent to AppArmor, while in the complaining tests bpfbox performs significantly better than AppArmor.
+Since these tests involved a significant amount of LSM events with relatively little CPU time, we believe that the results are explained by the efficiency of bpfbox's logging mechanism which buffers data in kernelspace before submitting to userspace.

-- Our Apache httpd benchmarks showed that bpfbox and AppArmor exhibited roughly equivalent overhead under the artificial workload,
+- Our Apache httpd benchmarks showed that bpfbox and AppArmor exhibited roughly equivalent overhead under the artificial workload.
+Since this test involved a more realistic workload, the efficiency of bpfbox's logging mechanism was less of a factor here.

-- Our kernel compilation benchmarks showed that, in the average case, bpfbox is roughly equivalent to AppArmor, while in the worst case bpfbox performs better in kernelspace overhead and worse in userspace overhead.
+- Our kernel compilation benchmarks showed that, once again in the passive case, bpfbox is roughly equivalent to AppArmor, while in the complaining case bpfbox performs better in kernelspace overhead and worse in userspace overhead.
+We believe that this result is due to the fact that bpfbox's userspace daemon was consuming CPU time in userspace that would otherwise would have gone toward the compiler.

 - In all cases, bpfbox exhibited less than 15% overhead on the running system, which we find to be acceptable in practice.

-# Slide 16: Contributions
+# Slide 17: Contributions

 - In summary, we have implemented the first policy enforcement engine written in eBPF.